 What About Stamp Duty on Off-Plan Purchases?

 Gibraltar's stamp duty rates apply to off-plan purchases just as they do to resale properties.
-Here's the current structure:
+The rates below apply following the Stamp Duties Amendment Act 2024, in force 23 December 2024.
+The rate structure depends on whether you qualify as a first or second-time buyer.

 For a full breakdown of all property taxes in Gibraltar, read our complete guide to Gibraltar stamp duty and property taxes.